Halo 3: ODST: Release Halo 3: ODST ships as a two-disc set. The first disc contains the campaign mode as well as the Firefight co-op mode, while the second disc contains the multiplayer mode with the complete set of Halo 3 maps. Owners of the game received an invitation to participate in the Halo: Reach multiplayer beta, which went live on May 3, 2010. Pre-orders included a token to unlock Avery Johnson as a playable character in the Firefight multiplayer mode. This code was included only by certain retailers. A special edition "Collector's Pack" contained the game and a special ODST-branded wireless Xbox 360 controller. Toys "R" Us offered an ODST action figure and a US$20 gift card as a buying incentive.

 By April 2009, market research firm OTX reported that ODST was the most highly anticipated video game, a spot it continued to hold in late August.
 Before its release the title was the top-selling game on Amazon.com based on preorders alone, spending 107 days atop the merchant's top 100 video games and software list.
 Copies of ODST were sold early in France.
 Microsoft responded by launching an investigation and threatening to ban any players on Xbox Live playing ODST before its official release; Xbox lead manager Stephen Toulouse later clarified that they would not ban legitimate buyers.

 Microsoft prepared what was described as a "mammoth" advertising campaign for the game, with Entertainment Director Stephen McGill affirming that the game "is absolutely a key title to us ... this is the first time we've ever done anything like this, and Halo 3: ODST is a great way to kick it off."
 Numerous promotional materials were released through Xbox Live, and many more via online and television advertising.
 Marvel Comics published a limited comic series, Helljumper, featuring ODST's main characters.

 A live-action trailer titled The Life was posted on the Internet in September and later used in television spots as part of the promotional material released for the game.
 Filmed at several locations in Budapest, Hungary, The Life follows an ODST named Tarkov from a military funeral where he is inspired to become a soldier, through training and combat and up to the moment he becomes a leader in battle.
 The short film was created by advertising agency TAG SF with effects by Asylum, and directed by Rupert Sanders from production company MJZ, who also handled the award-winning Halo 3 "Believe" advertisement.
 Legacy Effects designed and fabricated props, weapons, armor, and a Covenant Brute costume within two weeks.
 Bungie supplied 3D geometry that allowed the company to quickly create accurate representations of in-game items, and provided input on the UNSC dress uniforms.
 The initial cemetery scene was filmed inside the cooling tower of an active nuclear power plant in Budapest, and outside the tower the production team created a mud pit and obstacle course to simulate basic training.
 Members of the Hungarian special forces served as drill instructors in the training sequence, firing blanks.
 Finally, filming moved to an abandoned Soviet-era aluminum refinery for the short's final memorial scene.
 An additional scene was shot there, but did not appear in the final product.ODST launch events were held around the United States.
 Bungie and Microsoft sponsored an official launch event at the Experience Music Project and Science Fiction Museum and Hall of Fame in Seattle, Washington.
 Featured at the event were discussion panels about the series and advance looks at other Halo content such as the anime collection Halo Legends.
-About 800 fans attended from around 6–11 pm before heading to nearby game stores to get their copy of the game.
+About 800 fans attended from around 6–11 pm before heading to nearby game stores to buy their copy of the game.
 GameStop held almost 3,700 launch parties across the United States.